-Lisa and Liz are working in partnership with the Centre for Abuse and Trauma Studies at UK’s Middlesex University to introduce an accessible evidence-based attachment assessment to Australia.
+Lisa and Liz are working in partnership with CATS (Centre for Abuse and Trauma Studies) at UK’s Middlesex University to introduce an accessible evidence-based attachment assessment to Australia.

 Liz Sanders has a background in Social Work and Family Therapy and over thirty years experience in the human services sector.
 Liz specialises in working with vulnerable children and adults for whom the experience of early abuse, trauma and disrupted attachment impact negatively on family life.
 Liz has an ongoing commitment to working with parents and developing their capacity to grow.

-Lisa Gardiner's career has spanned multiple sectors in government, non government and private organisations as a practitioner, executive and governance.
+Lisa Gardiner's background has been in mental health, sexual abuse and family violence, women's health, neurodevelopment and attachment.
+Her career has spanned across sectors in government, non government and private organisations as a practitioner, executive and governance.
 For the last 10 years as an owner, director & principal of a Clinical Consultancy.
 She uses her experience to support individuals, teams and organisations to develop, grow and achieve positive outcomes.
-Her primary areas of experience have been in mental health, sexual abuse and family violence, women's health, neurodevelopment and attachment.

 Attachment Style Interview